raghad-farhud/raghad-farhud/README.md

 - 👋 Hi, I’m @raghad-farhud
-- 👀 I’m a Web Developer
+- 👀 I’m a front-end Developer
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me insta:Raghad.farhud
+- 📫 How to reach me insta: rf.dev0
+- email: raghad.f.tech@gmial.com

 <!---
 raghad-farhud/raghad-farhud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.